eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 Alternatives:
 - Send the data of each customer directly to the Services that the customer wants to use, e.g., via HTTP.
 While this way may work well with few customers and Services, a large number of customers and Services may create bottlenecks and induce additional delay.

-## Deployment of a database for storing the internal state of the EDDIE Framework

 ## Embed the EDDIE Button as a Custom Element